Eid al-Adha is one of the two blessed Eids that we celebrate as Muslims.

 Sacrifice on Eid al-Adha

-Following the Eid prayer on the first day of Eid al-Adha, we offer a sacrifice – Qurbani – to remember the sacrifice made by Prophet Ibrahim (AS) to Allah (SWT).
+Following the Eid prayer on the first day of Eid al-Adha, we stat to offer a sacrifice – Qurbani – to remember the sacrifice made by Prophet Ibrahim (AS) to Allah (SWT).

 A portion of this meat (from a sheep, goat, cow or camel) then goes to help our brothers and sisters in need.